gtamang001/devops-poc/mds/ansible.md

 # Ansible
 ## Introduction
-Ansible is task execution Engine
+Ansible is a task execution Engine.
+It helps execute list of tasks on various machines.
-It target the local computer and also all the computers attached to that computers via network.
+It can target the local computer and also the computers attached to that computers via network.
-Execute list of tasks on various machines
  - Low Cost Fleet Management
  - Get Started Guide
 ## Parts of Ansible
- - Workd with hosts and Variables
+ - Works with hosts and Variables
  - Provided Code to accomplish work
- - Playbook: Collections of tasks
+ - use playbook which is a collections of tasks
  - Control Tasks and Play Behavior
  - Challenge task
 ## What is Ansible Good For ?